mexcdevelop/apidocs/source/index.html.md

 ## Batch Orders

-Supports 20 orders in a batch,rate limit:2 times/s.
+Supports 20 orders with a same symbol in a batch,rate limit:2 times/s.

 > Request